sigcsets/sigcse2018/attendees/kidscamp.md

 plan to attend.

-There will be a late fee of **$5.00 for every 5 minutes** a parent is late in picking up his/her child at the end of a session.
+There will be a late fee of **$5.00 for every 5 minutes** a parent is late in picking up his/her child at the end of a session.-->

 ## Kids' Camp Theme